Electro707/ee-parts-database/docs/database_spec.rst

 Type: ``resistance``

 ============= ========================= =========== =======================================================
-Name          SQL Type                  Required?
+Name          Variable Type             Required?
 Description
 ============= ========================= =========== =======================================================
 resistance    FLOAT                     YES         The resistor's resistance tolerance     FLOAT                                 The resistor's tolerance as a float (so a 5% resistor will be stored as 5)